 We offer the following rates for this training.
 Attention: Trainees paying for the training themselves or companies within the European Union have to pay VAT on top of the base price.

 |Late (after 30th October)

 The training ticket price include daily lunch, morning and afternoon coffee breaks, free soft drinks in the training room.

 If you have further questions or want to register for this training please contact us by e-mail email@example.com.
-Please notice that signup, billing and execution of the training is performed by Antid0te SG (haftungsbeschränkt).
+Please notice that signup, billing and execution of the training is performed by the german company Antid0te UG (haftungsbeschränkt).

 In-House Training / Conferences / Additional Trainings